Shibin506/Shibin506/README.md

 Google Places API, ExchangeRate-API.

+***Sentiment Analysis on Yelp Reviews***

+•Developed a real-time sentiment analysis pipeline to classify Yelp review text as positive, negative, or neutral using TextBlob and VADER.
+Ingested streaming review data using Apache NiFi and Python socket programming Processed and classified sentiment using PySpark, storing results in AWS S3 for further analysis and historical tracking.
+•Built an interactive Streamlit dashboard to visualize sentiment trends .
+**Technologies Used**: Python, PySpark, TextBlob, VADER, Apache NiFi, AWS S3, Streamlit.

 **AI Medical Chatbot with RAG**

 • Deployed a medical chatbot powered by RAG architecture to assist patients and healthcare providers by retrieving